rh-ai-kickstart/.github/profile/FAQ.md

 ## Frequently asked questions :question:

-### What is a kickstarter again?
+### What is a kickstart again?

-Kickstarters are simple, ready-to-use AI examples using Red Hat platforms.
+Kickstarts are simple, ready-to-use AI examples using Red Hat platforms.
 They are straightforward and focused example use cases - easy to launch, easy to get, and *ready to go!*

 ### Are there requirements?

-Each kickstarter comes with its own list of requirements.
-They're in the kickstarters README.
+Each kickstart comes with its own list of requirements.
+They're in the kickstarts README.
 As long as you have the dependencies, you're good to go!

 We'll also use common tools to make things easier from time to time.
 Like:
 * `oc`